How Do You Find a Guru?

-And I have heard it said that no shaman calls him or herself a shaman.
+And I have heard it said that no shaman calls him or herself a shaman, nor do they charge a fee.
 I do not know if that is true, since I am more familiar with Druids than Shamans, but I have heard it said.

 And are these things relative?
 Like, “I have read five books on Social Media and you have read one, and you occasionally check your Mashable emails, so I am an expert in comparison to you…”?

 And here’s another thing–how do you qualify to “give Darshan”?
 I get that Darshan is usually discussed in relation to people like Neem Karoli Baba, Mother Meera, Ammaji, and such non-European teachers.
 Then again, I have heard it said (don’t know if it’s true) that dying people can shower a kind of Darshan to those he or she is about to leave.